powerhome/oss-guide/docs/resources/resources.md

 Publication is the first step in a process, not the last.
 The SDRB will help some teams [promote their open source projects](../evangelizing/support.md) but the primary burden rests upon the team that publishes the code project.

 ## But I Have Other Questions!
 Good!
-[The Open Source Program Office](../resources/the-SDRB.md) is here to help.
+[Software Development Review Board](../resources/the-sdrb.md) is here to help.
 See the topics below and let us know what questions you have that we did not address.